top of page

 Who Would Benefit

-It is well suited to both beginners and experienced readers alike, especially those who enjoy blending intuitive practices while still retaining the familiarity of the traditional Rider–Waite–Smith framework.
+This deck is perfect for both beginners and seasoned readers.
+It appeals to those who enjoy blending intuitive practices with the familiar structure of the traditional Rider-Waite-Smith framework.

 What I Loved

-Like the Morgan-Greer deck, the Animal Guides is new to my shelf this year and has already taken a prominent position in readiness for a reading that underpins the importance of looking at all elements to the situation.
+Like the Morgan-Greer deck, the Animal Guides Tarot is new to my collection this year.
+It has quickly become a go-to deck for readings that emphasize the importance of considering all elements of a situation.

 Opportunities & Challenges

-This deck offers a unique canvas within each card, allowing messages to unfold in a way that meets the client where they are.
-The presence of spirit is beautifully embodied through the animal kingdom, bringing an intuitive, grounded and deeply connective energy to every reading.
+This deck offers a unique canvas within each card.
+It allows messages to unfold in a way that resonates with the client.
+The spirit of the animal kingdom beautifully embodies an intuitive, grounded, and deeply connective energy in every reading.

 Card Quality & Handling